Orbifold generic semi-positivity: an application to families of canonically polarized manifolds: An orbifold version of Miyaoka's generic semipositivity

 Let $\cF_1$ be the semi-stable piece of the Harder-Narasimhan filtration of $\pi^*(T{(X,\Delta)})$ of maximal $H'$-slope.
 By Mehta-Ramanathan, it restricts to a piece of maximal slope on the generic Mehta-Ramanathan curves $C'\subset Y$ associated to $H':=f^*(B)$.

 \begin{lemma} The sheaf $\cF_1$ is $G$-invariant and saturated in $\pi^*(T{(X,\Delta)})$.
 Moreover, the restriction of $\cF_1$ to $C^\prime$ is semi-stable, and hence ample. \end{lemma}

-\begin{proof} The first assertion is a consequence of its maximality properties, together with the fact that we are considering the stability with respect to an inverse image bundle.
+\begin{proof} The first assertion is a consequence of its maximality properties, together with the fact that we are considering the stability with respect to an inverse, and hence $G$-invariant, polarisation.
 The second one is standard in Harder-Narasimhan theory.
 The third one is due to the fact that the degree is strictly positive, together with semi-stability. \end{proof}

 \begin{lemma} {Let $L: \wedge^2\cF_1\to f^*T{(X,\Delta)}/\cF_1$ be any $\cO_{Y}$-linear map.
 Then $L= 0$}. \end{lemma}

 \begin{proof}This is a consequence of the semi-stability of $\cF_1$, via an argument due to Y. Miyaoka in \cite{Mi}, resting on the fact that the slope of the wedge product is twice the slope of the factors, by semi-stability again. \end{proof}